 Plant-Based Protein Sources

-If you want to include more whole plant-based foods into your weekly meals then pretty early on you’ll likely want to look into what your protein options are.
+If you want to include more whole plant-based foods into your weekly meals then pretty early on you’ll likely want to look into what your plant-based protein options are.
+Especially also, if you’re wondering about how to start a raw food diet.

 Most of us have grown up being told that, in order to remain healthy, we need to consume protein from meat and animal products because that’s where protein comes from.